 - Cost of Accommodation in Australia

-- Cost of caravanning and camping in Australia
+- The Cost of Food and Drink in Australia

-I hope you find this useful and it helps you to get your head around thinking on Australian terms now, and not Asian, American or Eastern European prices.
+I hope you find the below breakdown of overall costs useful for planning your expenses, and it helps you to get your head around thinking on Australian terms now, and not Asian, American or Eastern Europe prices.

 Cost of Flights in Australia